Retail fulfillment can be overwhelming — juggling inventory, meeting delivery deadlines, and more. It might even make you want to give up.

 We’re here to make the entire retail fulfillment process much less daunting – even simple!
+The recent surge in online shopping has significantly influenced fulfillment strategies, pushing brands to adapt quickly to changing consumer behaviors and increased order volumes.
 Let’s dig in.

 What is Retail Fulfillment?

 Retail fulfillment is all about getting your products from a warehouse to the shelves of physical stores, or virtually available on their website or online marketplaces.
-It includes managing inventory, packing orders, shipping them out, and handling returns.
+The fulfillment process begins when a customer places an order, marking the start of the journey.
+It includes managing inventory, packing orders, shipping orders, and handling returns.
+Managing stock and using technology to manage inventory are crucial for handling fluctuations in order volume.
+Another model to consider is dropshipping, where retailers sell products they do not stock but are shipped directly from third-party suppliers.
+Launching a retail business without a dedicated distribution center can simplify logistics and reduce overhead costs.

 Why DTC and Ecommerce Brands Need to Expand into Retail